mackyle/pcreposix-compat/README.txt

 [here][2] for some discussion about this), it's more efficient to just build the library with the default `--disable-jit` configuration option.

+If building for Mac OS X against an older version of the Mac OS X SDK with `--enable-jit` and the intent is to potentially use the resulting code on newer versions of OS X, the following defines should be added at configure time:

+    CPPFLAGS="-DTARGET_OS_OSX=1 -DMAP_JIT=0x0800" ./configure --enable-jit ...

+Newer SDKs would provide those exact values and the PCRE JIT runtime is smart enough to only use `MAP_JIT` when the OS version it's running on supports it.

 [1]: <https://bugs.exim.org/show_bug.cgi?id=1749>
 [2]: <https://bugzilla.redhat.com/show_bug.cgi?id=1290432>